-Specify the nature of these agencies and complete items A-5 and A-6:
+(Specify the n ature of these agencies and complete itoms A-5 and A-6 L. mecuv me n auure oi mese agencies ana commuere Hems A-) ana A-o.

 Local/Regional non-governmental non-state entities conduct waiver operational and administrative functions at the local or regional level.
 There is a contract between the Medicaid agency and/or the operating agency (when authorized by the Medicaid agency) and each local/regional non-state entity that sets forth the responsibilities and performance requirements of the local/regional entity.
 The contract(s) under which private entities conduct waiver operational functions are available to CMS upon request through the Medicaid agency or the operating agency (if applicable).